spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 ![MP Normalized Cross Correlation](target_selection/plots/full_sample/MP_Cross_Correlation.png)

-After reviewing all pairwise comparisons we observed that BPM leads all other on-court metrics, we discuss salary later, as evidenced below.
-This leads us to the conclusion that BPM will serve as the best target variable for our player projection models.
+After reviewing all pairwise comparisons we observed that BPM leads all other on-court metrics, and salary which we will discuss later, as evidenced below.
+RPM exhibits the same relationship with all metrics and is about equal with BPM thus leading to our final decision of blending the two as our final target variable.

 ![BPM Normalized Cross Correlation](target_selection/plots/full_sample/BPM_Cross_Correlation.png)